lcvriend/flatbread/README.md

 # Flatbread

+## About
+Flatbread is a small library built to extend the pivot table functionality in pandas.
+The library contains functions which will allow you to easily add **totals/subtotals** to one or more levels of your pivot table.
+Furthermore, flatbread can calculate **percentages** from each axis and level of your pivot table.
+You can transform the existing values in your table into percentages, but you can also add the percentages neatly next to your data.
+The library also contains some functionality built on matplotlib for plotting your data.

 ## Name
 Initially I planned for this library to be called pita -- short for pivot tables.
 But as that name was already taken on pypi.org the choice fell on flatbread.

-## About
-Flatbread is a library built upon pandas and matplotlib for displaying and presenting data.
-It is currently a work in progress.
-The goal is to implement the same functionalities as [pandas crosstabs](https://github.com/lcvriend/pandas_crosstabs).

 ## Install
 To install: